Curriculum

 Prof. Dr. Erdem, Esra Alice Salomon University of Applied Sciences (Berlin, Germany) Program Director, Colloquium for D-/E-Modules esra.erdem[at]ash-berlin.eu

-Fischbach, Svenja University of Ljubljana (Ljubljana, Slovenia) Workshop: International Social Work Theories svenja.fischbach[at]fsd.uni-lj.si
+Fischbach, Svenja Workshop: International Social Work Theories

 Dr. Fournier, Valerie B: Economic Justice, Empowerment and Resilience